Welcome to Classic Jaguars.

 It's not just me that approves of older Jaguars either - Dad, who introduced me to the classic cat, has had a

-XJ12HE in recent years, following on from a part share in a decrepit old XK120 way back when The Beatles
+Series 3 XJ6 and XJ12HE in years gone by, following on from a part share in a decrepit old XK120 way back when The Beatles

 |